 We are pleased to be able to offer budget bed-and-breakfast accommodation in one of the University’s 16 residential undergraduate colleges:

-Single En-suite room at Hatfield College(DH1 3LG), £60 per room, per night; which includes breakfast.
+Single standard en-suite room at Hatfield College(DH1 3LG), £60 per room, per night; which includes breakfast.

 A number of hotels have provided University rates for the symposium delegates.
 You must contact these hotels and make the bookings yourself, quoting ‘Durham University’ in your booking.
 All hotels listed below are located within 15-20 min walking distance of the conference venue.
 July can be busy with tourists and early booking is recommended.